 Psoriasis is a condition that causes the skin to become red, inflamed, and covered in scaly patches.
-It can be caused by several things, including genetics, stress, and infections.
+Several things, including genetics, stress, and infections can cause it.
 Psoriasis is most commonly seen in adults, but teenagers are susceptible to them too.

 There is no cure for psoriasis, but there are treatments that can help to control the symptoms.
 The most common treatments are topical creams, gels, or lotions containing corticosteroids, tar, or vitamin D. These treatments can help reduce inflammation and slow the growth of skin cells.